-Suffolk ranks as one of the richest counties in terms of its heritage assets, hosting over 13,000 designated listed buildings and 173 conservation areas as well as numerous undesignated buildings of local importance.
+Suffolk ranks as one of the richest counties in terms of its heritage assets.
+It hosts over 13,000 designated listed buildings and 173 conservation areas as well as numerous buildings of local importance.

-The cultural, environmental, economic and social contribution of these to Suffolk cannot be overestimated.
+The cultural, environmental, economic and social contribution of Suffolk’s heritage to the county cannot be overestimated.

 SPS campaigns for local authorities and neighbourhood planning groups to include robust policies in their Plans to protect their areas’ built heritage.
-We encourage the identification of undesignated heritage assets, which have local architectural or social history significance, to be identified in neighbourhood plans.
+We encourage the identification of undesignated heritage assets, which have local architectural or social history significance.